notes for authors

 The title of the article should be written to appeal to a wide audience and should include key phrases in the subject area.
 The most effective titles are generally no more than 10–12 words in length.
 The use of acronyms or abbreviations should be avoided.

-All contributions must be accompanied by an English language Abstract and a one or two sentence Synopsis of the main findings of the article for inclusion in the Table of Contents.
+All contributions should be accompanied by an English language Abstract and a one or two sentence Synopsis of the main findings of the article for inclusion in the contents pages.
 The Abstract should state as specifically and as quantitatively as possible the principal results obtained, and should provide an indication of the broader significance of the work.
 Authors should also supply at least five carefully selected keywords.
 These may include synonyms and specific phrases related to the subject of the article.

 The Abstract should be suitable for reproduction by abstracting services without change in wording.
 For Research Papers, Lead Articles or Feature Articles the Abstract should be around 250 words.
 For shorter contributions 150 words should suffice.
 It should make no reference to tables, diagrams, atom numbers or formulae contained in the article.
 It should not contain footnotes and should not include the use of `we' or `I'.